 For this method, dissolve two tablespoons of oxygen bleach in two cups of warm water.
 Do this in a spray bottle for your convenience.
 Avoid mixing the solution long before you plan on applying it, as the power of the bleach can wear off after a while.

 If you have colored grout, remember to test the solution before applying it to a large area.

 Pour or spray the liquid solution onto the grout.
 Scrub the grout using a nylon brush.

 After scrubbing, allow the solution a couple of minutes to work.
 Scrub back and forth one more time.

 If you notice darker spots or stubborn stains, dip the wet brush directly in the oxygen bleach and scrub.
 This will create a more potent solution.

 Finish off by pouring water onto the area and mop to rinse and remove excess solution.

-Chlorine bleach is one of the more traditional ways to clean grout and it’s also highly effective.
-However, you should take a few precautions when using this method.
-Chlorine bleach is caustic to the skin and can create fumes that may be toxic.
-So always wear safety gear such as rubber gloves, goggles and old clothes to avoid any damage (10).
+Chlorine bleach is a more traditional and effective way to clean grout and kill mold (6).
+However, be cautious because chlorine bleach is caustic to the skin and can create fumes that may be toxic.
+So always wear safety gear such as rubber gloves, goggles, and old clothes to avoid damage (7).